 The cushion cut diamond is one of the most varied of the “fancy cut” diamond shapes.
 When you view engagement rings on the ellissi site you will in fact be a little spoilt.
 This is because, as with all diamonds we select for our engagement rings, we seek out the very best cushion cut diamonds available.
 Most of the engagement rings shown on our website are in fact what is called a “Cushion Brilliant” cut diamond.
 This cushion cut type is the highest standard of cut and only around 2 % of cushion diamonds get to be this good.
 This is due to it having the closest faceting arrangement to the Round Brilliant cut, which is regarded as the very best cut for refractivity.
 So any diamond that comes close to that is going to be far better that the rough, lumpy cushion cut diamonds that we often come across in engagement rings in the general market place.

 Cushion cut diamonds can be what we call “square” meaning that the length and width are equal.
 They can also be longer in one direction, making them more of a rectangular and even like an oval looking diamond in some cases.
 No matter which shape an engagement ring design calls for, the cut should be given very very careful consideration.
-This is, after all, the centre piece of the engagement ring and if it is a badly cut diamond, this will affect the whole look of the engagement ring.
+This is, after all, the centre piece of the engagement ring and if it is a badly cut diamond, this will affect the

 Many of the standard “cushion modified brilliant” cuts that you get are very poorly cut, and suffer from what is called the “crushed ice” look.
 In this type of diamond cut, the angles of the facets on the back of the diamond (the pavilion) are too steep, meaning that not only will the cushion diamond be lumpier at the back than the better cut options, and therefore often smaller looking from the top, but that the facets create multiple reflections of each other, back and forth within the diamond.
 This gives it the appearance of “crushed ice” inside the diamond.
 It can look as if it is fractured or like crinkled up tin foil – very undesirable in a diamond.
 This variant of the cut should be avoided, as not only does it not look good in the engagement ring, it can also make the diamond you have bought look darker and more tinted, so a G grade could have the look of and H or less, when set into the engagement ring.